People who practice edging bring themselves to the brink, or edge, of climax, then back off for several seconds or minutes.

 Edging is different from delayed ejaculation (DE) or anorgasmia.

 DE is a medical condition in which a person with a penis can’t ejaculate.
-If they can ejaculate, they may need more than 30 minutes of sexual stimulation in order to reach orgasm.
+If they can ejaculate, they may need more than 30 minutes of sexual stimulation to reach orgasm.

 Many people experience occasional episodes of DE.

-DE may be caused by a number of different physical and psychological conditions, so consider making an appointment with a doctor or other healthcare provider.
+Several physical and psychological conditions may cause DE, so consider making an appointment with a doctor or other healthcare professional.

-Edging can’t cause semen or ejaculate to back up into your body in any way.
+Edging can’t cause semen or ejaculate to back up into your body.

 Ejaculate won’t expel into your bladder, kidneys, or elsewhere if you don’t release the fluid during climax.